 Yoga and meditation helps us recognize and acknowledge the various balancing acts we encounter throughout each day.
 It can come in those small, seemingly insignificant moments of our daily lives and also in those life-changing events that mark our path.
 If we tune in more often and listen closely, we may just hear what message is trying to make it's way through.

 Yoga practice since 1993; Teaching in the Northern Virginia area since 2006: Chantilly, Centreville, Fairfax, Fair Oaks, Herndon, Oak Hill, Reston, South Riding and Vienna.
 References available upon request.
-Teaching schedule outside the private studio in the Northern Virginia community currently include: International CC Fairfax (Tue 9:15-10:30 am), Paul VI Catholic HS Staff and St. Mary of Sorrows Yoga Community* (Tue 4:15 - 5:30 pm).
+Teaching schedule outside the private studio in the Northern Virginia community currently includes International Country Club of Fairfax (Monday 7:00 - 8:00 pm).

 Deepest appreciation to my many wise and compassionate teachers.
 You inspire me to step on my mat everyday and continue to share the knowledge and love of yoga to others.
 Namaste to all ~